vedala/kalyanv_blog/_drafts/2019-06-10-using-postgresql-with-python-on-aws-lambda.md

 $ scp -i <aws-key-file> psycopg2-2.8.3.tar ec2-user@192.0.2.0:~
 ```

+Once again, we will be working in the home directory on the EC2 instance.
+The
+above commands copied the source code tar archies to EC2 instance's home
+directory.

-SSH into your EC2 instance and follow the steps below (which are outlined in
+SSH into your EC2 instance and follow the steps below (as outlined in the Jeff
-the Jeff Kehler project).
+Kehler project).

 ### Compiling postgresql from source code